 For the last month my home computer has randomly frozen up.
 Everything seems to be working OK but the screens just go blank.
 Everything else was OK.
 I just couldn’t see anything.
 Very odd.

 Browsing and basic daily use, no problem.
 I leave my machine on for days, even weeks at a time.
 This issue only happened when I asked the machine do something graphically intensive, like motion tracking drone footage or rendering 3D.
-I figured it may be a graphics card issue, probably drivers.
-Many times, I tweaked and tried again, recreating the same video sequences at least a dozen times and rebooting just as many.
+I figured it may be a graphics card issue, probably software drivers.
+Many times, I tweaked and tried again, recreating the same video sequences a dozen times and rebooting just as many.

 Being an old hand at computers, I didn’t worry, just persevered.
 In my head I blamed Windows, or Adobe software updates, and waited for bug fix and compatibility releases to come along.
 Many did.
 None resolved the issue.